Did you know that left unaddressed, chronic loneliness can cause the same amount of damage to your lifespan as smoking 15 cigarettes a day?

 Certain life circumstances may cause children and teens to feel lonely:

-- Moving to a new neighbourhood
+- Experiencing the transition of moving to a new neighbourhood

 Source: http://www.mentalhealthamerica.net/